sardonicism-04/TheReposterminator/doc/subreddit-config.md

 `remove_sentry_comments`
 **Default: true**
 This option controls whether or not the bot will remove its automated comments after making them.
 Defaults to removing them, but disabling this can be useful in certain scenarios.

+`max_post_age`
+**Default: -1**
+This option sets the maximum age **in days** for a post to be considered a repost.
+In other words, if:
+- `max_post_age` is set to 60
+- A post is caught as a repost, matching 3 other posts, with ages 35, 57, and 78 days

+In this situation, the *first* two posts will be flagged a reposts, but the last post will *not*.
+This setting is useful for when your subreddit allows reposts after a certain length of time.

+Any value less than 1 disables the maximum age check.

+### Autoremoval
+`autoremove`
+**Default: false**
+This option controls whether or not the bot will auto-remove submissions that meet certain criteria.

+`autoremove_threshold`
+**Default: 90**
+**Minimum Allowed Value: 90**
+This option controls how similar (by percentage) the *least similar match* must be to a submission for it to be removed automatically.
+To elaborate, consider the following scenario:
+- `autoremove_threshold` is set to `95`
+- A post is caught as a repost, matching 3 other posts, with similarities 96, 99, 100

+In this case, the post **will** be automatically removed.
+In contrast:
+- `autoremove_threshold` is set to `95`
+- A post is caught as a repost, matching 3 other posts, with similarities 96, 92, 100

+In this case, the post will **not** be automatically removed, because the *least similar match* has a similarity rating that is below the configured threshold.